-To reduce costs and energy consumption, the shortest possible routes were reviewed for installing the sewer main to the WWTP and the possible elimination of a pump station in the western area of the system was also analyzed.
+To reduce costs and energy consumption, the shortest possible routes were reviewed for installing the sewer main to the WWTP, and the possible elimination of a pump station in the western area of the system was also analyzed.
 Sewer pipe diameters were calculated using slopes and velocities aimed at preventing silting, septic conditions and over-excavation, as well as to minimize the use of lift stations that might increase Project costs.
 The maximum flow rate, full build-out in the Project Area and treatment capacity were also taken into consideration to determine pipe diameter requirements.
-Pipe material options reviewed included HDPE, PVC and reinforced concrete.
-PVC was selected as the most suitable material for the wastewater collection lines, and HDPE for the force mains.
+The pipe material options reviewed included HDPE, PVC and reinforced concrete.
+PVC was selected as the most suitable material for the wastewater collection lines.